akshayakamalavasan30/Fetal-Health-Classification-App/README.md

 # Fetal Health Classification App

+## NOTE
+Model evaluation metrics in the report were computed on full dataset during experimentation.
+The deployed app reflects evaluation on test dataset.

 ## Problem Statement

 To classify fetal health condition (Normal, Suspect, Pathological) using CTG data and compare multiple machine learning models to identify the best performing model.